 - Cost of Labor (even if you work alone, you set yourself a salary)

-If you do landscaping, you need to factor in the cost of materials and material transportation.
+For example, if you offer landscaping services, you need to factor in the cost of materials and material transportation.

 Add up all of these costs.
 You now have a baseline dollar amount that must be made on every job to break even.